Down a narrow street just off Bridge Road, there is a quiet oasis of calm — and an incredible omakase journey to be taken.

 July 01, 2023

-There has been a lot of hype surrounding the quiet arrival of Minamishima.
-After 15 years at the CBD's Kenzan, sushi master Koichi Minamishima has decided to go out on his own.
-And, assisted by Hajime Horiguchi, ex-head chef at the two-hatted Wasabi in Noosa, his namesake restaurant is making waves in the world of sushi.
+There had been a lot of hype surrounding the quiet arrival of Minamishima in Melbourne.
+After 15 years at the CBD's Kenzan, sushi master Koichi Minamishima decided to go out on his own, and his namesake restaurant is making waves in the world of sushi.

 At Minamishima, standards are high and perfection is desired.
-Sommelier and maître-d' Randolph Cheung (ex-Flower Drum) welcomes diners into the minimal, yet cosy restaurant.
 You'll find soft, golden light and ambient, unobtrusive music.
 There are 40 seats, with 12 placed along the sushi bar — which is recommended for watching the craft of nigiri unfold — and the rest around dining tables towards the back wall.
-Here, the menu is omakase, which translates as 'I'll leave it to you', allowing the chef to surprise and delight you.
+Here, the menu is omakase, that translates as 'I'll leave it to you', allowing the chef to surprise and delight you.

 There are two options at Minamishima — and which one you'll be blessed with depends on where you sit.
 Both cost the same and for a little extra you can have matched sake or wine.
 The chefs wield their knives with aplomb, deftly slicing soft swathes of flesh from choice parts of the fish.